GeDi: Generative Discriminator Guided Sequence Generation: Experiments

 \subsection{Detoxifying GPT-2}

-With the motivation of detoxifying GPT-2, we train GeDis as a toxicity classifier on the Jigsaw Toxic Comment Classification Challenge Dataset \footnote{\url{https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/}} , which contains text samples labeled as ``toxic'' or ``nontoxic''.
+With the motivation of detoxifying GPT-2, we train a CC-LM as a toxicity classifier on the Jigsaw Toxic Comment Classification Challenge Dataset\footnote{ \url{https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/}}, which contains text samples labeled as ``toxic'' or ``non-toxic''.
 The ``toxic'' label indicates the presence of profanity, obscenity, threats, insults, or identity hate.
 We train models on an even split of toxic and non-toxic examples.
 We use toxic examples from the Jigsaw dev set to find prompts to condition on for evaluation.
 We used prompts that ended on a word break and were at least 30 characters.
-We aimed to have prompts that are not explicitly toxic but may be leaning towards toxic, so we pass candidate prompts through a RoBERTa trained to classify toxicity, and only kept prompts where RoBERTa was less confident about the label.
-We generate samples from these prompts using GeDi-guided sampling using a GeDi-trained guide ($\lambda=0.6$) and a generatively trained guide ($\lambda=1.0$).
-We initially found that the GeDi-trained guide would sometimes result in very short samples that cut off mid sentence.
-Since the GeDi operates discriminatively at the token level, it cannot confidently classify a sequence as non-toxic until the sequence has finished, and as is a result, it was causing the model to finish sequences early to ensure they would not become toxic.
-To fix this problem, we manually added a bias parameter $b_c=2$ as per Equation \ref{eq:GeDi} so that the model would have a prior probability that assumes the sequence is non-toxic.
-We found doing this also required us to increase $\tau$ to $0.97$ to account for $P(c|x_{1:t})$ being higher with the bias parameter, since otherwise far fewer tokens would be filtered and samples could become toxic.
-All other hyper-parameters remained unchanged.
+In order to have prompts that are more likely to trigger aggressive generations but less likely to be explicitly toxic, we pass candidate prompts through a RoBERTa \citep{liu2019roberta} model trained to classify toxicity, and only kept prompts where RoBERTa was less confident about the toxicity label.
+We generate samples from these prompts using GeDi-guided generation with a GeDi-trained guide ($\lambda=0.6$) and a generatively trained guide ($\lambda=1.0$).

-We run human evaluation to measure toxicity and linguistic acceptability (using the same scale as in Section \ref{sec:generative} for MNLI human eval) vs. GPT-2.
-For toxicity, annotators rated samples as [1-non-toxic , 2- mildly-toxic, 3-toxic] Results are given in Table \ref{tab:detox_humanfid}.

-GeDi-guided generation resulted in significantly less toxic text for both values of $\lambda$.
-The GeDi-trained GeDi guide ($\lambda=0.6$) achieved the highest linguistic acceptability of all models, and this improvement vs. GPT2-XL was bordering on statistical significance by a Wilcoxon signed rank test (p=0.05, 2-tailed).
-We also observe that our detoxifier GeDi can in some cases navigate especially difficult and aggressive prompts as shown in Appendix \ref{apdx:detox}.
+We run human evaluation to measure toxicity [1: non-toxic, 2: mildly toxic, 3: toxic] and linguistic quality [1: very low quality, 2: low quality, 3: high quality, 4: very high quality].
+Results are given in Table \ref{tab:detox_humanfid}.
+GeDi-guided generation resulted in significantly less toxic text for both values of $\lambda$, with the GeDi-trained GeDi guide ($\lambda=0.6$) achieving the highest linguistic quality of all models.